 Because rates for smaller groups tend to be less stable over time, comparisons of rates across racial/ethnic groups can be misleading when one group is small compared to other groups.
 Among non-Hispanic students in Texas, the American Indian and Pacific Islander populations are small in number, compared to other racial/ethnic groups.
 Therefore, discussions of results in this report for non-Hispanic students, including comparisons across racial/ethnic groups, do not include these populations.
 Among Hispanic students in Texas, the Asian and Pacific Islander populations are small in number, compared to other racial/ethnic groups.
-Therefore, discussions of results in this report for non-Hispanic students in Texas, the Asian and Pacific Islander populations are small in number, compared to other racial/ethnic groups.
 Therefore, discussions of results in this report for Hispanic students, including comparisons across racial/ethnic groups, do not include these populations.